JustinSDK/dotSCAD/docs/lib-shape_path_extend.md

 - `stroke_pts` : A list of points represent a stroke.
 See the example below.
 - `path_pts` : A list of points represent the path.
-- `scale` : Scales the 2D shape by this value over the length of the extrusion.
+- `scale` : Scales the 2D shape by this value over the length of the extension.
 - `closed` : If the first point and the last point of `path_pts` has the same coordinate, setting `closed` to `true` will connect them automatically.

 ## Examples